jlat07/Automation-Login/README.md

 *55 8 * * 1-5 login_zcw*

  **Future Features**
-*Screenshot feature in the workings, that takes and saves a screenshot of the broswer once attendacne is submitted for extra assurance.*
+*Screenshot feature in the workings, that takes and saves a screenshot of the browser once attendance is submitted for extra assurance.*